-Children are taught to swim in Year 2 (6 weeks), Year 3 (6 weeks), Year 4 (6 weeks) and Year 5 (6 weeks).
+Children are taught to swim in Year 2 (6 weeks), Year 3 (10 weeks), Year 4 (10 weeks) and Year 5 (6 weeks) totalling 32 weeks of swimming tuition.

 Children are assessed every year by the swimming teachers according to the National Curriculum and any children who do not meet the minimum requirements after Year 5 are offered "Top Up" swimming sessions in Year 6 for 6 weeks in order to give them a further opportunity to meet National Curriculum standards.